UFC Fight Pass: History

 On July 22, 2020, it was announced that UFC had rolled out their Fight Pass service in Japan.
 Kevin Chang, senior vice president for UFC Asia said "Japan is a pioneer in the sport of MMA, with a fan base that is knowledgeable, sophisticated, and always hungry for more".
 The promotion had also introduced the service to other major territories in Asia, including China and India.

 As of February 2021, Invicta FC was pulled from Fight Pass.
 As many broadcasters have chosen with the current decline of traditional TV Invicta opted to go down the Fight Network route where their events will now broadcast live in the United States and Canada similar to the WWE Network model where full live events is part of a subscription base price.

+Also in early 2021, Ultimate Warrior Challenge Mexico, the longest-running company in Mexico, signed a multi-fight deal with Fight Pass.
+In 2022, it was announced that UWC would renew its contract with the platform.

 Although media subscription services tend to experience significant churn, UFC Fight Pass is believed to have approximately 250,000 subscribers globally, as of 2017.
 In 2020, it was noted that the service has continued to grow 28% year to date.
 General manager Crowley Sullivan said, "Even without live events for two months, UFC Fight Pass subscriptions are up 28% year-to-date and 23% year-over-year".

+In June 2022, JCK MMA signed a multi-event agreement with Fight Pass.

 In August 2022, it was confirmed that UFC Fight Pass will be released in Brazil in 2023 after the UFC rights with Grupo Globo will expire on the same year.
 UFC Fight Pass was officially released in Brazil on January 1, 2023.

 In 2023, the ADCC Submission Fighting World Championship signed an exclusive multi-year streaming deal with UFC Fight Pass, leaving their previous broadcaster FloSports.
+That deal fell apart just four months later, and ADCC left UFC Fight Pass.

+On June 16, 2023, Submission Hunter Pro signed an exclusive contract with UFC Fight Pass to stream all of their events for the foreseeable future.

+In October 2025, it was announced that UFC Fight Pass will be discontinued in Brazil on January 1, 2026, after Paramount Skydance acquired the streaming rights to air all UFC events on Paramount+ in the country.

-In-house events
+Professional grappling events

+UFC Fight Pass Invitational 1

 On December 16, 2021 UFC Fight Pass produced its first in-house event; UFC Fight Pass Invitational.
 The event saw four teams of four men compete in grappling matches, including Davi Ramos, James Krause, and Rafael Lovato Jr. The tournament was won by the team representing Legacy Fighting Alliance.

+UFC Fight Pass Invitational 2

-The second UFC Fight Pass Invitational event took place on July 3, 2021 and featured a number of returning competitors along with debutants in another team tournament.
+The second UFC Fight Pass Invitational event took place on July 3, 2022 and featured a number of returning competitors along with debutants in another team tournament.
 This tournament was won by the team representing Anthony Pettis Fighting Championships.